 Summer Events & Festivals

 The National Cherry Festival is the oldest and biggest festival of the region.
 It celebrates everything cherry every year during the first full week of July with an eight-day party featuring over 150 family activities: air shows, fireworks, parades, games, races, midway rides, demonstrations, nightly outdoor concerts and lots of chances to taste delicious cherry products.
-Due to the Coronovirus Pandemic, the Cherry Festival was postponed in 2020.
-The 2021 Cherry Festival is scheduled to take place July 3rd thru July 10th 2021.
+The festival is 10 days long over 4th of July.

 This popular festival features tastings & full glass pours from 27 of the region’s best wineries paired with food for purchase by celebrated local chefs, seasoned with a diverse slate of musical performers and an exhibition and sale of artworks by some of the region’s best painters, potters, weavers and other artists.
 It takes place on the lawn of the Village at Grand Traverse Commons at the end of June/early July.

-The Great Lakes Equestrian Festival takes place for about 25 days in July.
+The Great Lakes Horse Show takes place for about 25 days in July.
 The festival is committed to delivering world-class equestrian competition.
 Competitors and spectators will be able to enjoy all the Traverse City has to offer while attending this elite competition.
 Each week will also feature family friendly events with concerts and activities for children of all ages.